fakero0t/vid_gen_pipeline/frontend/components/storyboard/ERROR_HANDLING.md

 ### Store Operations with Retry

-The `storyboardStore.ts` wraps all API operations with retry logic:
+The `sceneStore.ts` wraps all API operations with retry logic:

 **Text operations:**
 - `approveText()` - 2 retries